-All plans also have additional benefits and features that Original Medicare doesn't have, but they can be very different in exactly what they offer.
-Learn more about dual special needs plan (D-SNP) benefits for people with both Medicare and Medicaid.
-With a Medicare Advantage plan, you may have coverage for things that Original Medicare doesn't cover, such as fitness programs (gym memberships or discounts) and some vision, hearing, and dental services (such as routine checkups or cleanings).
+Medicare Advantage plans have additional benefits and features that Original Medicare doesn't have, such as fitness programs (gym memberships or discounts) and some vision, hearing, and dental services (such as routine checkups or cleanings).
 Depending on where you live and your personal situation, there may be several types of Medicare Advantage plans to choose from.

 Plans can also adapt their benefits packages to offer these benefits to certain members with chronic illnesses.
 Medicare Advantage Plan 2 (HMO-POS) covers additional benefits and services, some of which may not be covered by Original Medicare (Medicare Part A and Part B).
 To make it easy to find the plan you need, there are information and tools to help you stay informed before you choose.
 On Saturdays and Sundays, or you can send feedback directly to Medicare through the complaint form about your health plan or Medicare prescription drug plan.

 That's why there is a wide range of Medicare Advantage plans that fit your health needs and budget.